AdobeDocs/experience-manager-65.en/help/forms/developing/repository-service-api-quick-starts.md

 [Quick Start (SOAP mode): Deleting a resource using the Java API](repository-service-api-quick-starts.md#quick-start-soap-mode-deleting-a-resource-using-the-java-api)

-AEM Forms operations can be performed using the AEM Forms strongly-typed API and the connection mode should be set to SOAP
+AEM Forms operations can be performed using the AEM Forms strongly typed API and the connection mode should be set to SOAP

 **Applications/FormsApplication**